adc-trust-ai/whitebox-ai-syllabus/README.md

 ## 💡 Level 0: The Vision
 ### The End of the Black-Box Era
 For decades, both academia and industry have been lulled into a false sense of security by high-performance ensemble models that prioritize predictive power over human comprehension.
-In the era of the EU AI Act and the rise of high-stakes, AI-informed decision-making, a model you cannot explain is no longer an asset -- it is a liability.
+In the era of the EU AI Act and the rise of high-stakes, AI-informed decision-making, a model you cannot explain is no longer an asset no matter how accurate -- it is a liability.
-This syllabus is the "White-Box" antidote.
+This syllabus is the "White-Box" antidote, which shows that a better, more human-centric AI future is possible.
 It is the exact self-learning stack I recommend to my most ambitious students at Barcelona Tech (Bachelor of Artificial Intelligence) and Pompeu Fabra (Bachelor of Economics).

 ### A Note on the Journey
 Mastering every video in this repository would be an Herculean task and likely overkill for most.
 However, the sequence presented forms a logical progression from raw intuition to mathematical rigor.
 You are encouraged to critically pick and choose.